sabeelahmad/blogit/README.md

 ### Further Ideas

+Now that Redux has been integrated , the next step can be to convert it into a full blown rest api blog, with a backend server.
+We can use a simple json-server or we can use an express server as well.
-Currently, my next aim is to add Redux for state management.
-Any contribution are welcome!
+Any contributors are welcome!